tigrisdata/tigris-os-docs/docs/legal/service-terms.md

-    first send a written notice of the dispute to the other party by certified U.S. Mail or by Federal Express (signature required) or, only if that other party has not provided a current physical address, then by electronic mail (“Notice of Arbitration”).
-Tigris Data’s address for Notice is: Tigris Data Inc., 1250 Borregas Ave, #87, Sunnyvale, CA 94089.
+    first send a written notice of the dispute to the other party by certified U.S. Mail or by Federal Express (signature required) or, only if that other party has not provided a current physical address, then by electronic mail ("Notice of Arbitration").
+Tigris Data's address for Notice is: Tigris Data Inc., 1250 Borregas Ave, #87, Sunnyvale, CA 94089.
 The Notice of Arbitration
     must: (a) identify the name or account number of the party making the claim;
-    (b) describe the nature and basis of the claim or dispute; and (c) set forth the specific relief sought (“Demand”).
+    (b) describe the nature and basis of the claim or dispute; and (c) set forth the specific relief sought ("Demand").
 The parties will make good faith efforts to resolve the claim directly, but if the parties do not reach an agreement to do so within 30 days after the Notice of Arbitration is received, you or Tigris Data may commence an arbitration proceeding.
 If you